 A headlamp would be handy for evening excursions, and an eco-friendly water bottle (plastic bottled water is prohibited) to fill with the fresh, natural spring water on tap.

 The hotel lobby has free WiFi (connection can be patchy) and outlets for charging electronic devices.
-The resort is completely non-smoking.

 This remote resort is best suited for adults, however intrepid little Smiths can embark on shorter hikes or activities like canyoning – they just need to fit into the harnesses.